seock04/Uncertainty-Handler/Talk matters/Game Stop - Battle between Retail Investor vs Hedge Fund Company.md

 # Questions
 * Are you retail investor?
 * Do you think retail investor does not have enough information to understand the fundermental of the company and invest like investing firm now?
-* How do you want this battle end?
+* How do you think this battle end?
 * How do you think it will be remembered later in the future?
+* Can we say anyone will win in this war? why do you think so?
+* Do you think this kind of conflict between retail investors and funding company continue?

 # References